Johnny-Microbiologist/Johnny-Microbiologist/README.md

 👨🏽‍⚕️ Johnny Microbiologist<br/>
-Medical Microbiologist | Medical Coding Specialist<br/>
+Medical Microbiologist | Clinical Coding Specialist<br/>
  ________________________________________
 Welcome to my Medical Coding Portfolio — a collection of 40+ real-world cases coded with ICD-10, CPT, and HCPCS.<br/>
 With a background in medical microbiology, I convert clinical notes into accurate codes, supported by clear documentation and cross-platform content.<br/>